TykTechnologies/tyk-demo/deployments/database-postgres/README.md

 The MongoDB database is kept running, as it is still used by the Tyk Pump to store analytics data.

+When the `mongo_url` value in the Dashboard `tyk_analytics.conf` is set to a blank value, the Dashboard will use the configuration from the `storage` part of the configuration file instead.
+This contains the PostgreSQL connection string, which the Dashboard then uses to store its configuration data, such as API Definitions and Policies.

 See the Tyk Documentation for [more information about using SQL with Tyk](https://tyk.io/docs/planning-for-production/database-settings/sql/#introduction).

 ## Setup